Inklingo

 nounB1general

-Use 'consejo' when referring to an administrative or advisory body, such as a city council or a board of directors.
+Use 'consejo' for an official administrative or advisory body, such as a city council or a board of directors.

 Five diverse, formally dressed people seated around a large, round wooden table in a meeting room, intensely focused on a central point of discussion, representing a council.